rupjyotinath/jiofistatus/README.md

 ```
 Will display the name & version before showing the status as shown in screenshot above.

+**Windows users can automate the start of the application on windows startup by using the bat file included in "windows" directory.** Follow the "Run batch files on startup" (last part) of [this article](https://www.windowscentral.com/how-create-and-run-batch-file-windows-10).

 ## For Development

 clone or fork the repository.